 Bela Čikoš Sesija had a different approach to painting than Vlaho Bukovac.
 In short, the two artists were different in some fundamental views on modernity.
 While Bukovac was able to innovate and attract positive feedback at the same time, Čikoš Sesija was mostly following traditional academic patterns, although his artistic style is also associated with Symbolism, and while the Colorful trend was at its peak, he was a slight outsider.
 He often applied darker values while applying the golden-tone lighting only to showcase the motifs under the spotlight.

 In any case, Slava Raškaj developed a strong personal style regardless of her teacher’s affiliation.
-In spite of Čikoš Sesija’s preference for oil painting, she remained faithful to watercolor as her preferred painting technique.
+In spite of Čikoš Sesija’s preference for oil painting, she remained faithful to watercolor as her preferred painting method.
 Although Čikoš Sesija instructed her to draw the human body and anatomy, she never found herself in these motifs.
 Nevertheless, the teacher was deeply impressed with Raškaj’s artistic development, especially in her color choices.

 Raškaj’s favorite place to paint in Zagreb was the Botanical Garden, while rural areas remained her main focus of interest.
 There is no documented work of Slava’s depicting an urban scene in Zagreb, but her way of seeing urban beauty is through the water lilies she observed at the Botanical Garden.

 The depiction of Water Lilies is another example in which art historians draw comparisons to Claude Monet.
-Curiously, the French master of Impressionism painted water lilies in his last years, when he was well into his eighties.
+Curiously, the French master of Impressionism painted water lilies in his last years, when he was well into his 80s.
 It was one of his last sources of inspiration, an idea that came after decades of experience.

 Slava Raškaj didn’t enjoy the luck to reach nearly as advanced age.
 However, she painted several compositions with water lilies and thus announced a shift in style and direction she could have followed had she lived.
 This work brings her closer to Symbolism from her teacher and even to flowery forms of Art Nouveau – the Secession.